Get it all on Helsinki All Star Walk

 Time to sit down and relax

-The tour starts with the best thing, if you ask from locals, a coffee break (not included in private tours).
 Did you know that Finns consume the biggest amount of coffee per capita every year?
-On the break you can rest your feet and meet other travelers.
-The (hot) drink is on us.
+In the mid-point of the tour we have organized a chance to sit down and relax for a bit.
 The guide will recommend you to accompany your drink with something very local – maybe a cinnamon bun, a blueberry or lingonberry pie or a Karelian pastry?
 In the Nordic concept of a comfortable, yet productive life, coffee breaks are the main social fuel and have a huge impact on working life.
 By law, all the working places have two coffee breaks per day.

 Want to see classical Finnish works of art?
 Then the Ateneum is the place for you!
 On the wall you’ll see the text “Concordia res parvae crescunt”.
 What is it for?